 Avoid napping during the day.
 Naps may not affect everyone the same way, but if you are having trouble getting to sleep or staying asleep at night then refraining from napping may be the key.

+Drinking tart cherry juice twice a day has been found to improve sleep, especially in those suffering from insomnia.
 This study found that the natural occurring melatonin together with the red pigments in the tart cherry juice, known as proanthocyanidins, are most likely responsible for increasing the test subjects’ sleep by nearly 90 minutes, and making their sleep more efficient.